 My final example of visual ephemera concerns illusory contours and object-dependent properties dependent on them.
 Since object contours determine certain properties, illusory contours give rise to illusory properties.

 Consider a famous example of an illusory contour, the Kanizsa triangle.
 Here, an illusory contour is created by the alignment of two separate edges.
-Look what happens when a Kanizsa triangle is superimposed on a corner that would normally be perceived as concave:
+Look what happens when a Kanizsa triangle is superimposed on a corner that would normally be perceived as concave (see Figure 15.2).

 <COMP: INSERT FIGURE 15.2 NEAR HERE>